 For more information, please contact the HCSO’s Community Services Division at 713-759-9454.

 Visit Harris County Sheriff’s Office website for more information.

-Notice is hereby given that the Board of Directors of the Sonoma Ranch Homeowners Association will hold their regular monthly meeting on Wednesday, December 11, 2013 at 7:00 p.m. at the offices of Edward Jones Investments, 6830 E Sam Houston Pkwy N, Suite 150, Houston, TX.
+The February 2014 Board of Directors Meeting for the Sonoma Ranch Homeowners Association has been scheduled for Wednesday, February 12, 2014, at the offices of Edward Jones Investments, 6830 E Sam Houston Pkwy N, Suite 150, Houston, TX.
 View Meeting Agenda